 The London Film School is eligible to participate in the William D. Ford Direct Student Loan Program authorised by US Education Department The documents below set out recent changes in the system and guides through the application process.

 The US government requires institutions which offer federal student loans to disclose information about financial aid, completion and retention rates, the campus, etc. The London Film School has made the Consumer Information available on a separate page which can be found here: US Federal Student Aid: Consumer Information

 Policies relevant to US Federal Loans can be found below:

-The origination fee for Direct Lending both unsubsidised and PLUS ( post grads are no longer eligible for subsidised) have increased.
-The new Cost of Attendance form reflects the new fees.
-If you have previously used an old COA form please make sure you are using the latest version.
+The origination fee for Direct Lending both unsubsidised and PLUS ( post grads are no longer eligible for subsidised) have changed.
+The new Cost of Attendance (CoA) spreadsheet reflects the new fees.
+If you have previously used an old CoA form please make sure you are using the latest version.

 You may borrow up to the Cost of Attendance and no more.
-The Cost of Attendance spreadsheet is set by the school but may be adjusted by the student to reflect their specific unusual needs on the spreadsheet and keeping within reasonable parameters.
-The spreadsheet will give warnings if too much loan is requested.
-Two types of loans are available to you, private loans and government loans.
+The Cost of Attendance spreadsheet is set by the school but may be reduced by the student.
+Additional costs may be included if students can demonstrate that their have unusual expenses (within reasonable parameters).

 The loans available are: